-We are grateful to the fantastic mentors from our alumni and our supporters’ community for giving their time so generously to our students.
+We are grateful to the fantastic group of mentors for giving their time so generously.

 Note: Students who have participated in previous mentoring schemes will only be considered if there are places available.